FireFather/sf-kernel/README.md

 The project is not a “fork” in the traditional sense — it is a structural distillation of Stockfish into a minimal, self-contained kernel.

-## Focus
+## 🎯 Focus
 - Deterministic, warning-free builds
 - Strict standards correctness (MSVC / Clang / GCC / MinGW)
 - Minimal code surface and binary size
 - Clean move generation, search, and evaluation core
 - Maximum suitability for embedding, study, and research
+- C++ standard conformance & static analysis cleanliness
+- Maximum warning hygiene

 All non-essential layers:
 - UCI front-end glue
 - Debugging infrastructure
-- Legacy hacks & compatibility shims
+- Legacy hacks
+- Compatibility shims
 - Platform clutter
+- Feature bloat
 have been removed or rewritten.

-The result is a tiny, fast, transparent Stockfish kernel suitable for:

-- Game engines
-- Chess AI research
-- Reinforcement learning backends
-- Engine embedding
-- Minimal chess programs
-- Code analysis and teaching

 ## 🔬 What Makes sf-kernel Different
 - Source code footprint size: ~680 KB has been reduced to ~218 KB
-- Compiler warnings reduced from 3029 to 24 (via MSVC / Resharper / Clang analysis)
+- Compiler warnings reduced from 3029 to 24 (via MSVC/Resharper/Clang analysis)
 - Build surface: Large to Minimal
 - Dependencies: Many to Tiny
 - Embeddable: Hard to Easy